 Regardless of whether companies have previous exporting experience or are entering markets for the first time, there are risks involved in exporting.
-It is crucial for organizations to set clear goals and study the desired market before initiating new export sales growth activities.
-To help moderate the risks of various types of export marketing, it’s important to align exporting goals and activities, and ensure your business moves in a successful direction, it is important to develop an export marketing plan is a critical step in any business’ market expansion efforts.
+It is crucial for companies to set clear goals and study the desired market before initiating new export sales growth activities.
+To help moderate the risks of various types of export marketing, it’s important to align exporting goals and activities, as well as ensure your company moves in a successful direction.
+Developing an export marketing plan is a critical step in any business’ market expansion efforts.

 An export marketing plan will allow businesses to investigate their target market and determine how their products can successfully fit into it.
 There are huge differences between markets and countries that prevent the use of a “one size fits all” approach.
 The developed plan should function as one of the company’s most strategic and tactical documents and act as a guide for internal communication as it relates to international marketing strategies.

 Although it applies strategies that are similar to domestic marketing, export marketing tends to be more challenging, since exporters must appeal to different ideals, cultures, and tastes.

 The purpose behind creating an export marketing plan is to have clear and standard procedures to maintain organization and persistence in expansion, and to give lenders a reason to invest in your company and its new international activities.
 Consider the following tips while creating your international marketing strategy.

 It is essential to build a detailed export marketing plan based on market research.
 Without a clear path on how to navigate and prepare for foreign markets, success might be difficult to achieve.
 All export objectives and strategies should be concise and well organized, so you can focus on the work at hand.

 Some questions your business may need to think about while developing an export marketing plan are:

 - Why are we choosing these markets?